kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 If the Pod [restarts](#pod-restart-reasons), or is restarted, all init containers must execute again.

-Changes to the init container spec are limited to the container image field.
+Changes to the InitContainer spec are limited to the `image` field.
-Altering an init container image field is equivalent to restarting the Pod.
+If you try to change any other field within `.spec.initContainers`, the API server rejects the attempt.
+Altering the image field of a InitContainer will trigger a restart of the Pod.

 Because init containers can be restarted, retried, or re-executed, init container code should be idempotent.
 In particular, code that writes to files on `EmptyDirs`